Turlock Brain Injury Lawyer

 - An additional 300,000 people ended up being hospitalized for a TBI.

 These statistics serve to highlight the severity of TBIs.
-If someone suffers an impact to the head, it is vital to seek medical care as quickly as possible.Defining a Traumatic Brain Injury: Various Types
+If someone suffers an impact on the head, it is vital to seek medical care as quickly as possible.Defining a Traumatic Brain Injury: Various Types

 There are several different types of traumatic brain injuries.
 In general, a traumatic brain injury stems from a blow to the head that somehow disrupts the normal function of the neurons inside of the skull.
 While not every head impact will cause a TBI, severe blows can cause someone to lose consciousness, suffer memory loss, or even die.
 Some of the types of traumatic brain injuries include:

 - Cerebral contusions